cheredia19/ookla-speedtest-global-index-insights/README.md

 ###### Disclaimer

-*This report is intended just for exploring the DataHub platform functionalities, **not** for commercial use.
+*This report is intended just for exploring the DataHub platform functionalities, **not** for any commercial use.
 All the data used in this note is property of Ookla, LLC*.

 In today’s fast-paced, digitally connected world, a reliable and fast internet connection is no longer a luxury but a necessity.